apache/maven-site/content/markdown/project-roles.md

 * By the PMC, to check the legal responsibilities delegated by the Board; and
-* By the committers (which includes the PMC), to check that the technical direction and quality is in line with the consensus roadmap.
+* By the committers (which includes the PMC), to check that the technical direction and quality is in line with the consensus roadmap (where such a roadmap has been agreed).

-It is self evident that the opertunity for review is much greater if the code is committed to the project's source control as early as possible.
+It is self evident that the opportunity for review is much greater if the code is committed to the project's source control as early as possible.
 Similarly small commits are easier to review than large commits.